Paul-Guerra/text-marker/Readme.md

 #### Reserved Blocks
-When giving your block a name please not that "TABLE", "TABLE_ROW" and "TABLE_CELL" have a special meaning.
+When giving your block a name please note that "TABLE", "TABLE_ROW" and "TABLE_CELL" have a special meaning.
 See [Nesting in Tables](#nesting-in-tables)

-### Ranges
+### textMarker.range
-Accessible via the textMarker.range method, Ranges are patterns of text that need to be wrapped by tokens.
+Ranges are patterns of text that need to be wrapped by tokens.
 For example if you want to define a word to be highlighted.
 Ranges are case insensitive.

 ````javascript
 let name = 'MyHighlight';